Firm policies, controls, and procedures

 Purpose and scope: The firm's AML policy documents should clearly state the objectives of its AML policies, emphasising the firm’s commitment to compliance with all relevant regulations and playing its part in combatting money laundering, terrorist financing and proliferation financing.
 Being transparent and precise ensures that staff members understand the importance of each policy and how and where it applies.
 Being clear reinforces the firm’s dedication to maintaining high compliance standards.

 Legislative and regulatory framework: Within the AML policy documents, it is helpful to include details of the relevant AML legislation and regulations the firm must adhere to.
-This includes the Proceeds of Crime Act 2002 (POCA), the Terrorism Act 2000, MLR 2017, and the guidance required to be issued by the government and the firm’s AML supervisor.
+This includes the Proceeds of Crime Act 2002 (POCA), the Terrorism Act 2000, MLR 2017, and the guidance required to be issued by the government and the firm’s supervisory authority.
 It might also be useful to note the requirements and guidance of the Financial Action Task Force (FATF) and the AML Guidance for the Accountancy Sector produced by the Consultative Committee of Accountancy Bodies (CCAB).
 This helps to provide context and convey to staff the importance of AML compliance.

 Risk management: A firm’s policies should explain how the firm assesses and categorises money laundering risks.
 This includes evaluating factors such as the types of clients it has, the nature of the services provided, and geographic risk factors.
 This document ensures that the firm's AML controls are tailored to the level and nature of risk, enabling a more effective and tailored approach to combatting money laundering.